 The Christian making such a claim is willing to ignore the entire body of evidence supporting the perpetrator's Christianity prior to the bad act because "real Christians" do not do whatever the perpetrator did.
 But there is another even more important way in which it is meaningful to discuss who is and is not a real Christian.
 There may even be a role for atheists can play in such a discussion.

-If we view Christian belief along a continuum with liberal Christians on one end and fundamentalist Christians on the other, we typically see that each pole accuses the other of not being genuine Christians.
-Liberal Christians love to point out that the fundamentalist beliefs emphasize a wrathful Old Testament god and miss the compassionate character of Jesus.
-They criticize the fundamentalists for refusing to allow their religion to evolve with the times.
+If we view Christian belief on a continuum with liberal Christians on one end and fundamentalist Christians on the other, we typically see that each pole accuses the other of not being genuine Christians.
+Liberal Christians love to point out that fundamentalist beliefs emphasize a wrathful Old Testament god and miss the more compassionate character of Jesus.
+They also criticize the fundamentalists for refusing to allow their religion to evolve with the times.

-On the other hand, fundamentalist Christians are equally fond of criticizing the "cafeteria Christianity" practiced by liberal Christians.
-They accuse the liberals of simply omitting whatever parts of their bible suit them and failing to honor the divinely inspired word of their god.
+On the other hand, fundamentalist Christians are fond of criticizing the "cafeteria Christianity" practiced by liberal Christians.
+They accuse liberal Christians of omitting whatever parts of their bible suit them and failing to honor the divinely inspired word of their god.
 These liberal Christians, they insist, do not even make a serious attempt to follow their bible.

 Indeed, the tension between these two camps focuses on who has the right to regard oneself as a "real Christian."
 Each side views the other side as missing the point of Christianity and as not being true to the "holy" spirit, the central message, and the like.

 At this point, you may be asking yourself why atheists should even care about this debate within Christianity?
 In my opinion, those of us who live in a predominately Christian culture might care because it could be in our self-interest to do so.
-It seems that the nature of this debate has implications for us, especially if various interpretations of Christianity continue to influence the laws under which we must live.
+It seems that the nature of this debate could have implications for us, especially if various interpretations of Christianity continue to influence the laws under which we must live.
 The future of Christianity is relevant to us even as many of us hope to see a continued decline in its potency.